rloterh/BookStore/README.md

-# BookStore - Interactivity (Microverse React Module)
+# BookStore - Category Filter (Microverse React Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the third milestone of the BookStore application.
-In this milestone, books can be added or removed from Redux store.
-Bookstore application.
+This is the fourth milestone of the BookStore application.
+In this milestone, a functionality to be able to filter books in the table by category was implemented.